fehler/ddx/DDX-C2-Scratch.md

 **This is scratch content for my forthcoming book for Smashing Magazine.
 I’m sharing it with you to give you additional guidance for the IXD303 Designing User Experiences module.
 Please don’t share this content, it’s a work in progress and I’m sharing it with you in draft form.**

 This content summarises some of what we’ve been covering in the first couple of weeks and provides additional thoughts and tools.
+I'm referring to a case study here – X School – that I'm thinking of perhaps developing for the book.
+The X stands for 'Experience' and it's my working name for the UX School we're working on for the brief.

 **\/\* Content within comments (\/\* … \*\/) are notes to myself. \*\/**